 - Keep your device up to date – Your mobile is safest when you’re up to date with the updates.
 This means the developers have patched any weak spots, so your device is not susceptible to hackers.

-How to keep your details safe when online banking
+How to keep your details safe when using online money accounts

-Online banking is accessed through the web, rather than through an app on your phone.
+Online money accounts are accessed through the web, rather than through an app on your phone.

 - Strengthen passwords regularly by updating them to include special characters, numbers, and both lower and upper case letters.

-- Never log in to online banking from a public computer or network – check if you’re connected to a secure WiFi first.
+- Never log in to online money accounts from a public computer or network – check if you’re connected to a secure WiFi first.

 - Watch out for emails from your “bank” – Phishing emails can look almost identical to the official emails these days, so if it’s asking to click a link and log in, you should close the email, and search for the official login page online before entering any details.